How to Apply for a Personal Loan

 5. Accept your offer and receive your funds.

 Once you accept your offer, funds are transferred into your bank account.
-Though funding speed varies, our members receive funding in as little as a few days.1
+Though funding speed varies, our members receive funding in 48 hours.1

 When applying for personal loans, the decisioning process varies.
 However, at LendingClub, we look at information from your application and credit report, as well as your payment history and other factors.